French Americans: California

 During the early years of the California Gold Rush, over 20,000 migrants from France arrived in the state.
 By the mid-1850s, San Francisco had emerged as the center of the French population on the West Coast, with over 30,000 people of French descent, more than any other ethnic group except Germans.
 During this period, the city's French Quarter was established, along with important businesses and institutions such as the Boudin Bakery and French Hospital.
-As the latter half of the 19th century progressed, French immigrants continued to arrive in San Francisco in large numbers and French entrepreneurs played significant roles in shaping the city's culinary, fashion, and financial sectors.
+Since the US was in high demand for labor between 1921 and 1931, it resulted in an estimated 2 million French immigrants coming to America for jobs.
+This not only portrayed a strong impact on the American economy, but also the French economy as well.
+The latter half of the 19th century progressed, French immigrants continued to arrive in San Francisco in large numbers and French entrepreneurs played significant roles in shaping the city's culinary, fashion, and financial sectors.
 This led to the city earning the nickname "Paris of the Pacific".

 French immigrants and their descendants also began settling in what is now the North Bay, becoming instrumental in the development of Wine Country and the modern California wine industry.
 Following the 1906 San Francisco earthquake, French architecture (especially Beaux-Arts) was heavily used in the rebuilding of the city, as evidenced in its City Hall, Legion of Honor Museum, and downtown news kiosks.

 As a result of historic connections and cultural exchanges between France and the region, the majority of French multinational businesses have established their U.S. headquarters or subsidiaries in the San Francisco Bay Area since the rise of Silicon Valley and the Dot-com bubble.

 Civil War

-Franco-Americans in the Union forces were one of the most important Catholic groups present during the American Civil War.
+Franco-Americans were one of the most important Catholic groups in the Union army during the American Civil War.
 The exact number is unclear, but thousands of Franco-Americans appear to have served in this conflict.
 Union forces did not keep reliable statistics concerning foreign enlistments.
 However, historians have estimated anywhere from 20,000 to 40,000 Franco-Americans serving in this war.
 In addition to those born in the United States, many who served in the Union forces came from Canada or had resided there for several years.
 Canada's national anthem was written by such a soldier named Calixa Lavallée, who wrote this anthem while he served for the Union, attaining the rank of Lieutenant.
-Leading Confederate General P.G.T.
-Beauregard was a notably francophone Louisiana Creole.
+Confederate General P. G. T. Beauregard was a notable Louisiana Creole.